seifhassine/REasy/readme.md

 @don on Discord for helping out with .exe debugging related stuff.

-@shadowcookie for consulting with misc. stuff
+@shadowcookie for consulting with misc. stuff as well as many updated file format structures.

 ## Support REasy: